-A wet test meter accurate to $0.007~{\rm ft}^3/{\rm min}$ ( $0.2~{\rm L/min}$ ) will be provided to measure the gas flow rate to the calibration burner.
-Prior to usage, the wet test meter will be leveled and filled with distilled water to the tip of the internal pointer, according to manufacturer instructions.
+A wet test meter accurate to 0.007 ft/min (0.2 L/min) will be provided to measure the gas flow rate to the calibration burner.
+Before usage, the wet test meter will be leveled and filled with distilled water to the tip of the internal pointer, according to manufacturer instructions.